draeloslab/bfvae/README.md

 # bfvae

+This is forked from [seqam-lab/bfvae](https://github.com/seqam-lab/bfvae).
+These original changes can also be found on the branch [original](https://github.com/draeloslab/bfvae/tree/original).

 **This is the project page for Bayes-Factor-VAE: Hierarchical Bayesian Deep Auto-Encoder Models forFactor Disentanglement.
 The work was accepted by ICCV 2019 Oral.**
 [[Paper Link]]( NA ).